monarch-initiative/graph-agent-devops/README.md

 export AWS_SHARED_CREDENTIALS_FILE=/tmp/ga-aws-credentials
 ```

+Optional.
 Check credentials with a test connection to the S3 workspace backend
 bucket.

 ```bash
 aws s3 ls s3://ga-workspace
 ```

-Proceed with Terraform initialization; if it doesn't work, we fail):
+Proceed with Terraform initialization; if it doesn't work, we
+fail).
+This will connect the devops with the desired "backend":

 ```bash
 go-deploy -init --working-directory aws -verbose